 Take the friction out of your processes – make your business operations as smooth as possible for your clients.

 Think before you email a response to a person.
 Ask, “Do I even want to respond electronically or is a dialogue better?”

 Survey your customers and look for opportunities in their responses that will give you ideas for getting more of their business.

 Your first idea about how to solve a problem in your business is not necessarily your best idea.
 (And don’t make decisions when you are sleep deprived.)
 Be sure to ACT on your ideas.
 An idea, however brilliant, without implementation is AIR.

-Learn from your mistakes – shut up and listen.
+Learn from your mistakes – be receptive to new ideas.
 Don’t think you know it all.
 You can’t do this business alone.
 Being in business is a team sport.
 Ask for help.
 Set up an appointment with me at http://LNC.tips/gethelp to see how we can work together to make 2019 the best year for you and your legal nurse consulting practice yet.